hard-nett/docs/docs/guides/network/nodes/nginx.md

 title: g. configure reverse proxy & DNS
 sidebar_position: 6
 ---
+A reverse proxy is the recommended method to expose an application server to the internet.
+Full nodes will often have endpoints that bind to `localhost` with a TCP port.
+This means by default, your application will only be accessible locally on the machine it resides on.
+While you can specify a different bind point to force access through the internet, these application servers are designed to be served from behind a reverse proxy in production environments.
+This provides security benefits in isolating the application server from direct internet access, the ability to centralize firewall protection, and a minimized attack plane for common threats such as denial of service attacks.

+From a client’s perspective, interacting with a reverse proxy is no different from interacting with the application server directly.
+It is functionally the same, and the client cannot tell the difference.
+A client requests a resource and then receives it, without any extra configuration required by the client.

 To create an endpoint that others may use, we will want to configure our nodes into a setup which optimizes your endpoints UX, reliability & security.
-For this tutorial, we start from a basic Ubuntu server.
+For this tutorial, we start from a basic Ubuntu server with a Terp Network Full Node installed..

 ## Requirements
 This guide shows how to setup a node with custom HTTPS endpoints via Nginx, Certbot, and Cloudflare.